 Other Ski Resorts near Summit County

-If you’re willing to drive outside the county, you open up even more possibilities within about 30 minutes from Summit.
+If you’re willing to drive outside the county, you open up even more possibilities within about 30 minutes of Summit.
 This means you can stay in one of Summit’s lovely towns, but still save money on skiing by trying one of the first two resorts listed below.

-Loveland – Clear Creek County
+Loveland Ski Area – Clear Creek County

 The closest resort to Summit County that’s not in the county is Loveland Ski Area.
-Loveland is a fun, affordable locals’ mountain.
+Loveland is a fun, affordable, locals’ mountain.
 It’s easy to access from Denver or Summit County and easily one of the most scenic.
 Plus there are a surprising 1800 acres to play on.

 Situated twelve miles west of Georgetown in Clear Creek County, it’s a tough mountain to really appreciate when just driving by it on I-70.
 But once you ski it, it’s easy.
 The resort spans both sides of the highway and is connected by a tunnel underneath it.
 Loveland Valley holds the beginner area, serviced by shuttle, to the larger and more popular Loveland Basin.

-All types of terrain can be found at Loveland, from fast groomers and steeps, to moguls, bowls and tree skiing.
+All types of terrain can be found at Loveland, from fast groomers and steeps to moguls, bowls, and tree skiing.
 You can take a lift up 12,700 feet at the top of the Continental Divide and hike (or take a free cat) to just over 13,000.
-Then drop in and enjoy world class bowl skiing.
+Then drop in and enjoy world-class bowl skiing.
 The base area has cheap eats but no lodging.

 Ski Cooper – Lake County

 Hidden 31 miles south of Copper Mountain in Leadville, this next ski area is probably the cheapest on the list.
 But don’t let that fool you.
-This family-friendly resort recently expanded their terrain, now offering some black diamond runs for a total of 470 skiable acres and 2,600 served by snowcat should you up the ante.
+This family-friendly resort recently expanded its terrain, now offering some black diamond runs for a total of 470 skiable acres and 2,600 served by snowcat should you up the ante.

 With views of Mount Elbert and Massive, Ski Cooper is one mesmerizing little ski area.
-The base starts at 10,500 feet, and rises 1200 feet to 11,700.
+The base starts at 10,500 feet and rises 1200 feet to 11,700.
 Groups will appreciate the terrain split over 60 trails and 5 lifts: 31% beginner – 35% intermediate – 34% advanced/expert.

-Vail – Eagle County
+Vail Ski Resort – Eagle County

 Only twenty miles from Copper Mountain via Vail Pass, is the largest resort in the state, at 5,289 acres.
 Vail has everything.
 Its iconic back bowls are the stuff of dreams on a powder day.
 Plus, it’s on the Epic Pass so maybe you have one and can ski for free.

 After you’re done trying to discover the mountain, Vail’s Austrian-inspired villages await.
-Main Village and Lionshead are pedestrian friendly, glamorous places to explore.
+Main Village and Lionshead are pedestrian-friendly, glamorous places to explore.
 From fine dining to the finest ski apparel, Vail makes it easy to drop cash.